builtByJava/builtByJava/README.md

 ### Hi there !👋

-My name is Dan Warcholak and I am a Backend Java Developer pursuing several Oracle certifications.
+My name is Dan Warcholak and I am a Backend Engineer pursuing several Oracle certifications.
 I'm proficient in Java 8, Java 17, Object-Oriented Programming, SpringBoot/Spring Frameworks, Databases, and Linux.
 Additionally, I'm proficient in several front-end technologies such as JavaScript and it's frameworks of React and Angular

 - 🔭 I’m currently working on ...
   - Professional Certifications: